chimericdream/worldofpannotia.com/src/_specific_magic_weapons/masterwork-cold-iron-longsword.md

     spells: []
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 330
   marketPriceSpecial: ""
   costToCreate:
     gp: 0
     xp: 0
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
----
     This nonmagical longsword is crafted out of cold iron.
 As a masterwork weapon, it has a +1 enhancement bonus on attack rolls.
-; Price 330 gp.
+---